-I. INDUSTRY AND MINERALS :
+VI.
+INDUSTRY AND MINERALS:

+Industrialization has contributed significantly towards socio-economic development of the State by creating employment opportunities in industrial & service sector.
 The hilly terrain, undulating and severe climatic conditions are the main constraints in the industrial development of Himachal Pradesh.
 Keeping in view this overall backwardness and available infrastructure the entire tribal area has been characterised as industrially backward in the existing State Industrial Policy.

-There are very small industrial units of tiny and small scale which mostly belong to food processing, wood product, handloom and based on wool.
+There are very small industrial units of tiny and small scale which mostly belong to food processing, wood product and handloom and based on wool.
 Physiographic and climatic conditions of the tribal areas have been creating major hurdles in the development of SSI and Medium & Large Scale Units.
 Cottage and tiny industries have wide scope of development of Industries in tribal areas.